mailjet/wordpress-mailjet-plugin-apiv3/README.md

 == Screenshots ==

-1. Simply change a few parameters to get started.
+1. The initial setup wizard will guide you through the quick steps to get started.
-2. Manage your lists and contacts in no time!
+2. Access all features from the plugin dashboard
 3. Create and send beautiful email campaigns
-4. Get instant insight on your campaign's performance with detailed statistics
+4. Configure a subscription widget to collect subscribers from your site

 == Changelog ==